 These grants emphasize flexibility and freedom; applicants are encouraged to think “outside the box” in determining how they would utilize the award to make a positive difference in research related to the conference topic, interdisciplinary collaboration and their careers.
-Creative proposals that focus on the “newest” science are encouraged.
+Creative proposals that focus on the “newest” science or ideas are encouraged.
 Grant requests can involve interdisciplinary collaboration at one institution or across multiple institutions.
-All applications must show how they are related to ideas generated at the The Informed Brain in a Digital World Conference.
+All applications must show how they are related to ideas generated at the The Future of Advanced Nuclear Technologies Conference.

 Grant proposal examples include (but are not limited to):

-· Members of an Interdisciplinary Research Team from The Informed Brain in a Digital World Conference want to continue their group’s discussions at a researcher’s lab for a week during the summer.
-In addition, they want to include a computer scientist, clinical psychologist, and expert in social media, because their expertise is needed to help with the next steps of the discussion.
+Members of an assigned Interdisciplinary Research Team or iDEA Group from The Future of Advanced Nuclear Technologies Conference want to continue their group’s discussions at a researcher’s lab for a week during the summer.
+In addition, they want to include a physicist, behavioral psychologist, and expert in energy systems, because their expertise is needed to help with the next steps of the discussion.
 The group requests funding to support the meeting (travel, lodging, food, lab supplies, etc.).

-· A public policy expert and neuroscientist who met at the conference want to explore collaboration opportunities related to The Informed Brain in a Digital World.
-They also wish to include an imaging expert in these discussions.
+A public policy expert and engineer who met at the conference want to explore collaboration opportunities related to The Future of Advanced Nuclear Technologies.
+They also wish to include a radiation expert in these discussions.
 The researchers apply for a Futures Grant to support travel to each other’s labs, to learn more about each other’s work, and to explore potential collaborations.